 What’s the best time of day for cycling?
 Is it better to cycle first thing in the morning, in the evening before dinner, or somewhere in between?
 It turns out, when you choose to ride DOES make a difference.

-Although it makes logical sense to ride whenever you can fit it into your busy schedule, if you are striving for maximum gains, there are specific times you should ride.
+Although it makes logical sense to ride whenever you can fit it into your busy schedule, if you are striving for maximum gains, there are specific times to train.
 Those times differ depending upon your ultimate goals: weight loss or speed.

 Researchers in Brazil had cyclists ride 1000-meter time trials at both 8 a.m. and 6 p.m.
 The morning time trial was completed after at least 8 hours of fasting, and the evening time trial was completed after 6 hours of fasting.
 During the morning ride, the glucose levels of the riders were 11 percent lower.
 In addition, levels of cortisol (the stress hormone) and other chemicals that can interfere with performance were found to be higher.
 Cyclists completed their time trials 6.5 seconds faster in the evenings.
 This 7 percent difference can be HUGE if you are training for speed.